Bryan Kibble: Early years and family

 Kibble was born in Letcombe Regis (formerly in Berkshire, now part of Oxfordshire) to Ellen and Herbert Kibble.
 His father was a police sergeant.
 He was the youngest of four children.
 From an early age he enjoyed repairing electrical and mechanical devices.
 He attended Abingdon School from 1950 to 1957, where he was a house prefect and gained significant academic success.
 He won numerous prizes for physics, mathematics and science and was awarded a Bennett Scholarship.
 He was a member of the Debating and Roysse Society in addition to playing for the hockey and rugby teams.

 He was awarded an open scholarship to study Natural Science at Jesus College, Oxford.
 He met his future wife, Anne Greenfield, there and they married in 1964, the same year that he was awarded his DPhil on the subject of atomic spectroscopy.
 They had two children, Nicola and Stephen.

 Career

 Kibble moved to Canada after completing his DPhil as a post-doctoral fellow at the University of Windsor, Ontario.
-Two years later, he returned to England and spent the following thirty years at the National Physical Laboratory (N.P.L.) in Teddington as a senior research fellow.
+Two years later, he returned to England and spent the following thirty years at the National Physical Laboratory (NPL) in Teddington as a senior research fellow.

 In 1970, with G. J. Hunt, he measured the gyromagnetic ratio of the proton, which highlighted previous errors and greatly improved work on the S.I. definition of the ampère.
 The realisation of the ampère had been made with a current balance, a device that is difficult to use and contains inherent problems, including that the dimensions of the coils therein need to be measured accurately.